vishnuprasad60/find-falcone-mission/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+From the landing page, user gets navigated to mission page, where user has to first select the planets of his choice, followed by the desired vehicles, one by one.
+Result is calculated and displayed on clicking submit for valid input.
+Notiications are displayed for invalid input.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.